11 great peer-to-peer fundraising platforms for Institutions and Nonprofits 2026

 4. Zeffy

 Zeffy is a 100% free fundraising platform for nonprofits, offering peer-to-peer fundraising, crowdfunding, donation pages, and recurring giving options.
-They instead generate revenue through optional tips towards the platform that donors can choose to add.
+This tool generates revenue through optional tips that donors can provide in addition to their donation.
 It allows fundraisers to join as individuals or teams and create their own fundraising pages.
 The platform is also known for being simple, intuitive, and customizable

 Pros